 Any fundraiser worth their salt knows they should be thanking people who donate or fundraise for their cause.
 However, there seems to be confusion around the best way to thank Facebook Fundraisers, with many nonprofits not doing any thanking at all.

-This blog post was updated on 05/02/2020.
+This blog post was updated on 05/02/2020 and again on 28/09/2020.
 Previously we recommended a three message strategy, however, through testing we have found that a two message strategy works best so have updated accordingly.
+We have also learnt that images can reduce the conversion rate of data capture forms.

 The reasons for this vary but usually is a result of there being not enough resource as well as a lack of knowledge on how to find who has set up a Fundraiser for your nonprofit.